-Federal Ribs is a popular chain of four restaurants in Medellín that has some really good American-style BBQ ribs as well as good burgers and wings.
+Federal Ribs was a popular chain of 3 restaurants in Medellín that had some good American-style BBQ ribs as well as good burgers but this chain is closed.

-I have been to three of the four Federal Ribs locations in Medellín and the food and service has been consistently good in my experience.
+I had been to all of the Federal Ribs locations in Medellín and the food and service was consistently good in my experience.

 In addition, I’m originally from Texas before moving to Medellín and I have found the BBQ ribs at Federal Ribs are similar to the BBQ ribs found in my home state in the U.S. Note the above photo is courtesy of Federal Ribs.

 I first discovered Federal Ribs well in 2018 when looking for a new place to go to lunch with a neighbor.
 We ended up at the location in Mayorca mall in Sabaneta.
 And since that time, I had been to Federal Ribs several times and have also ordered delivery service several times.
 Unfortunately this location in Mayorca mall closed in August 2019.

 I tried the ribs with several different sauces and also the burgers and wings, which have all been good.
 My favorite sauces for the ribs are the Jack Daniel’s BBQ sauce, Diablo sauce and the 8-year Medellín Rum BBQ sauce.

 I also went to Federal Ribs with a reader of Medellin Guru.
 He had a half-rack of ribs with Diablo sauce and said they were the best ribs he has experienced in a long time.
 And I had a Beef Burger, which perfectly cooked and was very tasty as it uses Angus beef.
 Our total including drinks and tip for two was 72,400 pesos.

 In addition, the Federal Ribs restaurants had free Wi-fi available.
 So, you could browse the Internet or work while there.